Jean-François de Troy: Tableaux de mode

 His modern reputation relies less on his large history and mythological paintings than on his smaller, (cabinet-sized) scenes of elegant social life, which he painted in Paris between 1725 and 1738.
 These pictures depict fashionable people from his time in parks or interior settings who are engaged in courting, card playing, or reading to each other.
 While based on the fêtes galantes of Watteau and Nicolas Lancret and on 17th-century Dutch genre painting, de Troy's compositions distinguish themselves through their detailed rendering of clothing and furnishings.
 The dress of the protagonists discloses their high social status.
 These tableaux de mode are also characterized by the meticulous handling of the paint and their luxurious and modish qualities.

 While Watteau's 'fête galantes' were filled with a sense of mystery and timelessness, de Troy's tableaux de mode were intended to provide a more realistic depiction of contemporary fashions, pastimes and manners.
 He was able to capture in these compositions the more relaxed behavior of the higher social classes following the death of Louis XIV in 1715 as shown in new fashions and manners.

 These compositions are believed to be based on de Troy's personal experiences as he was an active member of the fashionable world he depicted.
-The closeness to Watteau is evidenced by the fact that his The Alarm, or the Gouvernante Fidèle (1723, Victoria and Albert Museum, London) was given to Watteau in the 19th century.
+The closeness to Watteau is evidenced by the fact that his The Alarm, or the Gouvernante Fidèle (1723, Victoria and Albert Museum, London) was attributed to Watteau in the 19th century.